-For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposits at sight), and may also hold bank deposits, Money Market Instruments or money market funds for treasury purposes.
+For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposits at sight), as described under "Investment Restrictions" in Appendix A.

+The Portfolio may also hold bank deposits (other than bank deposit at sight), Money Market Instruments or money market funds for treasury purposes.
 In normal market conditions, investments in these assets or instruments will not exceed 10% of the Portfolio's Net Asset Value.